The anatomy of accessible forms: Best practices

 <label for=”lname”>Last Name</label>

-Sometimes, there will be a set of form controls that belong to a group and is provided with a group level visible label.
-The group level label conveys the necessary information to the users to take action.
-Let’s see this with an example:
+Sometimes, there will be a set of form controls that belong to a group and are provided with a group-level visible label to provide context.
+The group-level visible label conveys the necessary information to the users so they can take action.
+Let’s understand this with an example:

 <p>Do you have a passport</p>